dancepartyteam/docs/docs/legacy/how-to-play/wii.md

 ---

-## Patching an ISO
+## Patching an ISO/WBFS

-1. Obtain the patcher and your ISO file.
+1. Obtain the patcher and your ISO/WBFS file.
-2. Patch the ISO:
+2. Patch the file:
-   - Drag & drop the ISO onto `patcher.exe`
+   - Drag & drop the ISO/WBFS onto `patcher.exe`
    - Or use the CLI:
      ```bash
      patcher.exe path/to/your/game.iso